22 tips to use less air when scuba diving – Easy pro techniques to extend your dive time safely

 Skip breathing is the method of holding your breath each time you inhale.
-The understanding behind skip breathing is that by breathing like this, the lungs will be more efficient at extracting oxygen from the air in your lungs.
+The understanding is that by breathing like this the lungs will be more efficient at extracting oxygen from the air in your lungs.

-The research shows that by using the skip-breathing method, there will be a build up of carbon dioxide in the blood stream, which in turn will lead to an increased heart rate and respiration.
+The research shows that by using the skip-breathing method there will be a build up of carbon dioxide in the blood stream, which in turn will lead to an increased heart rate and respiration.
 The result of this will actually shorten your air time, rather than increase it.

 As a word of warning, skip breathing is not recommended for scuba divers.
 In fact, I would positively advise against doing it.
 Because not only is there no evidence that it works (in fact the evidence is to the contrary), this could be dangerous for you to do.

 I hope you enjoyed this article about tips to conserve air when scuba diving